CamilleA3/Food-Safety-Data-Analysis/README.md

 California had the greatest sum of illnesses by a significant factor in comparison to the other states.
 A point of bias that I wanted to mitigate was that the population size for all 50 states vary greatly.
 So, to confirm that according to population size, California was the greatest as well as the other states, I looked at the 2000 and 2010 census.
 After looking at the top 10 states, I expected to see them reflected in Figure_ with the highest total incidence of illness.
 This was not the case for all 10 states.
 Minnesota, ranked as #21, and Wisconsin (#20) were within the top 10 states showing a higher incidence of illnesses despite a lower population size.

+For restaurants and universities, the food might be in storage longer allowing contamination.
+For example, restaurants and schools with buffet style serving method where the food is sitting out for extended periods of time.
+A future inquiry might be to try to see how the food is stored, distrubuted and received in restaurants and how they are being quality controlled to ensure freshness.
 # Next steps
 dddddddddddddddddd